hackathon-chat/hackathon/README.md

 ### Step 2: Add Event Image
 Upload the event image to the `public/images/` directory.
 Recommended size: 400×225 pixels.
 Use a descriptive filename based on the event name, e.g., `eth-vietnam-2025.png`

+**Note**: If no image is uploaded or the image fails to load, the system will automatically use the default image (`/images/no-images.png`).

 ### Step 3: Create Event File and Fill Information
 Create a new `.md` file in the `src/content/events/` directory.
 Use a descriptive filename based on the event name, e.g., `eth-vietnam-2025.md`